 Heartburn Antacid Extra Strength Side Effects

-Note: This page contains information about the side effects of alginic acid / aluminum hydroxide / magnesium carbonate.
-Some of the dosage forms included on this document may not apply to the brand name Heartburn Antacid Extra Strength.
+Note: This document contains side effect information about alginic acid / aluminum hydroxide / magnesium carbonate.
+Some of the dosage forms listed on this page may not apply to the brand name Heartburn Antacid Extra Strength.

 Gastrointestinal side effects have been reported the most frequently.
 These have included constipation (secondary to aluminum hydroxide therapy) and diarrhea (secondary to magnesium carbonate therapy).
 These agents are combined so lower doses may be used and the constipating and diarrheal effects may be balanced out.
 However, diarrhea tends to be the dominating effect, regardless of the ratio.
 Rarely, gastrointestinal obstruction has occurred with the use of aluminum hydroxide.[Ref]

 Patients with renal failure may be at risk of aluminum toxicity because of ingestion of aluminum hydroxide and because of exposure to aluminum-containing water used for dialysate solutions.
 Adverse effects of aluminum accumulation in these patients has led to monitoring of water source aluminum content by dialysis units and periodic measurements of serum aluminum in patients undergoing chronic dialysis.

 High aluminum concentrations in patients are generally also associated with high daily ingestion.
 One study suggested that increased aluminum concentrations in uremic patients was most significant with daily doses greater than 3 grams of aluminum hydroxide.
 Patient age is also associated with aluminum concentrations.
 Younger patients typically demonstrate higher concentrations.

 Concurrent administration of aluminum hydroxide with citrate containing products has been associated with unusually high serum concentrations of aluminum and, especially in cases of renal failure, severe toxicity.
 Citrate may increase aluminum solubility and absorption.